chaklam-silpasuwanchai/EEG-Emotion-Recognition/README.md

 Some possible conclusions:
 - It is quite obvious that applying CNN1D before LSTM creates drastic improvement, implying the usefulness of CNN1D in smoothening and convoluting the signals into more meaningful representations for LSTM
 - It is also quite clear that using spectrograms can well capture both temporal and frequency information, thus the higher accuracy as shown in CNN2D four layers
 - It is quite clear that adding attention on top of CNN1D + LSTM brings slight benefit, adding around 2% extra accuracy.
-But this benefit may not be guaranteed, as seen in single head self-attention.
+But this benefit is not certain, as seen in single head self-attention.
+This suggests that adding attention should be carefully designed.
+In addition, the added accuracy needs to be justified with great amount of increase in parameters.
-- Multihead self attention is beneneficial compared to only single head
+- Multihead self attention is clearly better compared to only single head attention
-- It is worth trying different reduction method (sum, mean, last) but the results may not be straightforward
+- It is worth trying different reduction method (sum, mean, last) but the results may not be straightforward.
+This is likely the one of the less prioritized hyperparameters to try.